RefresherTowel/docs/pulse/scripting.md

 PulseRemove(id);
 ```

-- `id`: `Id.Instance` – instance id to remove.
+- `id`: `Id.Instance or Struct` – listener id/struct to remove.
 - **Returns:** `ePulseResult` – either:
   - `LST_REMOVED_COMPLETELY` – at least one listener was removed, or
   - `LST_DOES_NOT_EXIST` – this id was not subscribed to any signal.

 Recommended for use in Destroy events of parent objects to avoid dangling listeners.
+Pulse will prune dead weak references automatically, but explicit cleanup keeps things predictable.

 ---